-IMany trainers, coaches, and therapists are quick to point out that unilateral training is superior to bilateral training in regards to improving asymmetries.
+Many trainers, coaches, and therapists are quick to point out that unilateral training is superior to bilateral training in regards to improving asymmetries.
 Maybe yes, maybe no. You can argue either for or against.
-What I do believe is that a combination of single leg work coupled with bilateral leg work is best.
-Some of the most lower body work for the glutes like walking lunges, Bulgarian split squats, pistols, and single leg step ups are performed unilaterally.
+What I do believe is that a combination of single-leg work coupled with bilateral leg work is best.
+Some of the most lower bodywork for the glutes like walking lunges, Bulgarian split squats, pistols, and single-leg step-ups are performed unilaterally.
 So make sure you add in some supplemental unilateral work to help increase midline stability, posture, and to really target those glute cheeks, one at a time.
-The lunge may not be as sexy as a big squat or deadlift, but once you’ve learned to lunge effectively, or perform single leg step ups, or pistols (one legged squats) you’ll quickly find that unilateral work is some of the most potent you can employ in your weight-training arsenal.
+The lunge may not be as sexy as a big squat or deadlift, but once you’ve learned to lunge effectively, or perform single-leg step-ups, or pistols (one-legged squats) you’ll quickly find that unilateral work is some of the most potent you can employ in your weight-training arsenal.

 COMMANDMENT 4: Thou Shalt Plyo

 Studies have shown that plyo exercises increase blood flow to your leg muscles by 25%– increased blood flow helps power your metabolism and fuels working muscles.
-Quick explosive squats for example, result in more muscle activity in your glutes than regular squats.
+Quick explosive squats, for example, result in more muscle activity in your glutes than regular squats.
 These explosive movements also engage more stabilizing muscles than your traditional cardio workout.
-Every time you land on the ground after a powerful leap, you not only get stronger but also you improve your rear view.
+Every time you land on the ground after a powerful leap, you not only get stronger but also you improve your rearview.
 Essentially you’re pounding that fat down and off and firming yourself up with some sexy lean posterior muscle.
-Plyometric intervals also increase your overall caloric burn and keep your metabolism burning for hours after your workout which is key to targeting fat loss not only in the glute region, but total body.
-Box Jumps, Squat Jumps, Tuck Jumps, Lateral One Legged Hops, and Lunge Jumps are all great examples of lower body plyometrics which will help target your posterior.
+Plyometric intervals also increase your overall caloric burn and keep your metabolism burning for hours after your workout which is key to targeting fat loss not only in the glute region but total body.
+Box Jumps, Squat Jumps, Tuck Jumps, Lateral One-Legged Hops, and Lunge Jumps are all great examples of lower body plyometrics that will help target your posterior.
 I’ve long said if you want to LOOK like an athlete, you need to train like one- which means you need to train for some explosive speed and strength and plyometrics are the way to go.

 COMMANDMENT 5: Thou Shalt Eat Clean

-A really great workout I’ve done in the past which has left my glutes happily sore is to string together combinations of compound movements, like the squat and the deadlift with high intensity plyos and some accessory work though standard set and rep training.
+A really great workout I’ve done in the past which has left my glutes happily sore is to string together combinations of compound movements, like the squat and the deadlift with high-intensity plyos and some accessory work through standard set and rep training.

 I tend to open up my lower body work with hip/mobility training to help prevent any injury.
 I highly recommend visiting Kelly Starrett’s Mobilitywod.com for more on mobility drills which can benefit the lower body.